Cheese tasting

 – Tasting of several cheeses

-** Prices may be changed depends season & number of persons
+** Prices may be changed depending on season & number of persons

 Type of the tour: Private